andygrunwald/your-connection-deserves-a-name/redis/README.md

-# Your redis connection deserves a name
+# your _redis_ connection deserves a name

-Examples on how to assign a particular name to a redis connection.
+Examples on how to assign a particular name to a [redis](https://redis.io/) connection.

 Programmming languages: